 Ueno 3153 is a striking-looking glass building across from the Shinobazu Exit of Ueno Station, with five floors (three above ground, two underground) of budget dining, most of it Japanese-style.
 The 1F is the L'Ueno mall with fast food, a bakery, a dessert cafe, and pasta/pizza.

 03 3833 0101

 Hours: by store, but generally from 11am to about 11pm or midnight (last order 30 mins or an hour before closing time)

 Ueno Park is immediately west of Ueno Station, and is accessible from the station's Yamashita Exit and Ueno Park Exit.
-Ueno Park and the edge just outside the park nearest the station offer numerous shopping and dining options.
+Even if you are on the far side of the station from the park, you can get there using the station's rooftop Panda Bridge.
+The area just outside the park nearest the station offers numerous shopping and dining options.

 Cafes in Ueno Park

 Starbucks Coffee has a large dedicated store inside - and right in the middle of - Ueno Park.
 The very popular Starbucks Ueno Onshi Park branch has a lot of outdoor seating - pleasant on fine days for watching life go by in the park.

 Parkside Café is another large café in Ueno Park, about the same size as the Ueno Park Starbucks, and located just across from it.